nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 # Overview

-CM 23 is a desktop application for CS2103/T: Software Engineering Teaching Assistants (TAs) in National University of Singapore to manage their students' contacts and class information.
+Class Manager 2023 is an offline desktop application for CS2103/T: Software Engineering Teaching Assistants (TAs) in National University of Singapore to manage their students' contacts and class information.

-CM 23 allows users to:
+Class Manager 2023 allows users to:
 * Store and manage student's contact information.
 * Keep track of and visualise student's class information such as attendance, class participation and assignment grades.
 * Easily mark the attendance of multiple students for each tutorial session.

-CM 23 is optimized for use via a Command Line Interface (CLI), while still having the benefits of a Graphical User Interface (GUI).
+Class Manager 2023 is optimized for use via a Command Line Interface (CLI), while still having the benefits of a Graphical User Interface (GUI).
 Since CS2103/T TAs have an adequate understanding of CLI, CM 23 will allow class management tasks to be completed faster than traditional GUI apps.

 --------------------------------------------------------------------------------------------------------------------